-In addition, as required under the Development Agreement discussed below, the Corporation is required to spud five (5) test wells and complete, cap, plug or abandon the drilled wells.
+In addition, as required under the Big Stone Development Agreement discussed below, the Corporation is required to spud five (5) test wells and complete, cap, plug or abandon the drilled wells.
 If the wells are not drilled by the expiry date, the lease shall then terminate with respect to all spacing units within the Leased Lands.
 The expiry dates are as follows:

-- On or before September 30, 2019, one well must be spud - Between March 31, 2019 and March 30, 2020, an additional two (2) wells must be spud - Between March 31, 2020 and March 30,2021, an additional two (2) wells must be spud
+- On or before September 30, 2019, one well must be spud which is subject to discussions on an extension approval; - Between March 31, 2019 and March 30, 2020, an additional two (2) wells must be spud; - Between March 31, 2020 and March 30,2021, an additional two (2) wells must be spud.